What is damaged freight?

-What is the most crucial rule of receiving freight?
+What is the most crucial rule for receiving freight?
 Do not sign the Bill of Lading before checking your load for damage, concealed damage, or missing parts.

 There are four types of freight damage: visible, shortage, concealed, and loss.
 Visible damage is when you can see that the package is visibly damaged.
-Shortage is where only one part of the shipment is received.
+The shortage is when you only receive one part of the shipment.
 Concealed damage occurs after the driver has left, the consignment is unpalletized, or the boxes are unopened.
-Lastly, loss means that the package was never delivered.
+Lastly, loss means that the package never reached its destination.

 Contact your shipping company.
 There is a slight chance that your cargo is delayed instead of wholly lost.
-Unfortunately, delays can be expected in transportation and can occur for many different reasons.
+Unfortunately, delays in transportation can occur for many different reasons.
 The logistics provider is the first facility you should contact.
-If you are working with a third-party logistics service (3PLs), they will reach out to the carrier for you and help solve many additional issues.
+If you are working with a third-party logistics service (3PL), they will reach out to the carrier for you and help solve many additional issues.

 Do not refuse a shipment and never discard damaged freight.
-If shippers get rid of the cargo, they may not get paid the total freight claim amount.
+If shippers get rid of the cargo, they may not receive payment for the total freight claim amount.
 So, keep all loads and packages intact if possible.

 Fill out the proper freight claim, shipping claim, cargo claim, or transportation claim paperwork.
 It is a legal request to a carrier for financial reimbursement on damaged or lost freight.
 The freight claim recovers costs for the shipper but not the profit–the difference between the original value and the damaged value.
 So, the shipper must determine a reasonable dollar amount for the claim – it is the shipper’s legal obligation to minimize the cost of the claim.

 The carrier must acknowledge a claim within 30 days of initial filling.
 Concealed damages and shortages report to the carrier within 10-15 days of receipt of the load.